nvarcha/MicControl/README.md

 Its useful if you use some video conferencing apps that adjust microphone level automatically and you can't turn that feature off.
 That's why I created it.

 ## Usage
+You can rebuild from the XCode project or use the MicControl.app I provide.
+If you have issues with the .app, rebuild it just in case.
+It was created in 2015 so it may be outdated, but it works fine for me on OS X El Capitan.

-Run the MicContro.app (I recommend copying it to your Applications folder).
+Unzip MicControl.app.zip and run the MicControl.app (I recommend copying it to your Applications folder).
 A dock icon of a microphone should appear.

 Clicking the icon gives you four options:
 - Enabled: true/false to enable microphone volume control